 Improving women’s legal rights

 Land access grants the possibility to physically use the land.
 In order to have an autonomous production, women must have access to tenure security.
 However, they generally possess secondary or “delegated” rights and their access to land is often conditioned by men.
-Local authorities have ever increasing competences in this matter and can, for example, make sure that local organizations of land management and conflict resolution take into account the problematic of women.
+Local authorities have ever increasing competences in this matter and can, for example, make sure that local organizations of land management and conflict resolution take into account the issuing concerning of women in the region.

 Strengthen the role of women in food production